probabilityfilter/probabilityfilter.github.io/_posts/2018-03-25-Rect to Sphere.md

 z3d = np.multiply(t, np.sin(ra))  # Projection of t on z-axis
 ```

-The spherical grid shown earlier can be drawn by using the code below which uses some more trignometry:
+The spherical grid shown earlier can be drawn by using the code below which uses some more trigonometry:
 ```python
 # Wireframe of Sky (sphere)
 fig = plt.figure(figsize=(5, 5))